 How Long of a Term Should I Choose?

-Many folks decide to purchase a whole life insurance policy thinking that it’s best to have coverage for their entire life.
+Many folks think that it’s best to have coverage for their entire life.
 Why not, right!?
 Well for one, it’s a heck of a lot more expensive, of course.
 In fact, whole life insurance typically costs 6 to 10 times more than a simple level term policy!
-So term coverage makes the most sense.
-But how long of a term should you be getting?

-Choose a term that will get you to the point in life where your dependants are self-sustaining and when you will also have a more robust overall financial picture.
+Choose a term that will get you to the point in life where your dependents are self-sustaining and when you will also have a more robust overall financial picture.
 Your goal should be to reach financial independence over the years that your term insurance policy is in place.

 For most folks, a 20 or 30-year policy will make the most sense.
 If you have young kids, a 20-year policy will ensure that you have proper coverage during the years they are in your home.
 If you just took out a 30-year mortgage you’ll likely want to get coverage that lasts for the entire length of your house payments.